Norman Mailer: Views on race

 Mailer focused on jazz as the ultimate expression of African-American bravado, and he represented musical figures such as Miles Davis in works including An American Dream.
 African-American men reflected a challenge to Mailer's own notions of masculinity.

 While in Paris in 1956, Mailer met African-American author James Baldwin.
 Mailer became even more fascinated with African-Americans after meeting Baldwin, and this friendship inspired Mailer to write "The White Negro".
 To Mailer, Baldwin was a natural point of intrigue; Baldwin was gay, and his stature as an author was similar to Mailer's own.

+Boxing and sports journalism

+Boxing occupied a central place in Mailer’s writing, life and public imagination.
+His fascination with physical confrontation, competition and displays of courage, were recurring themes throughout both his fiction and nonfiction, providing him with a moral paradigm.
+Across essays, journalism, interviews and nonfiction books, he repeatedly returned to the sport as a way of examining fear, performance, violence, masculinity and moral tension in American life.
+For Mailer, the boxing ring functioned as a psychological theatre cohered with his view of the world.

+Mailer also practiced boxing himself and trained regularly for periods of his adult life.
+Although not a professional fighter, he approached the sport seriously and often described boxing in physical and experiential rather than purely journalistic terms.

+“Boxing obsessed him,” wrote The New York Times after his death in 2007, “and inspired some of his best writing.
+Any time he met a critic or a reviewer, even a friendly one, he would put up his fists and drop into a crouch.”